jrpotter/notebook/notes/c17/types/simple.md

 <!--ID: 1714677608769-->
 END%%

-Integer constants can be forced to be unsigned or to be a type with minimal width by using the following suffixes:
+Integer constants can be made a certain signedness or type by using the following suffixes:

 | Suffix | Type                 |
 | ------ | -------------------- |